anicolson/DeepXi/README.md

 Current Models
 -----
-The ResLSTM and ResBLSTM networks used for Deep Xi in [1] have been replaced with a Residual Network with [causal dilated convolutional units](https://arxiv.org/pdf/1803.01271.pdf), otherwise known as a [temporal convolutional network (TCN)](https://arxiv.org/pdf/1803.01271.pdf).
+The ResLSTM and ResBLSTM networks used for Deep Xi in [1] have been replaced with a Residual Network that employs [causal dilated convolutional units](https://arxiv.org/pdf/1803.01271.pdf), otherwise known as a [temporal convolutional network (TCN)](https://arxiv.org/pdf/1803.01271.pdf).
 The Deep Xi network can be seen in **Figure 2**.
 It comprises 2 million parameters.